timsawtell/TSBoilerplate/README.markdown

-A project to be used as the starting point for a new iOS project
+A project to be used as the starting point for a new iOS project.

+This project uses Cocoapods.

 ## First steps
     cd to TSBoilerplate